8 Jul 2019

 Greenland is also investing in its aviation infrastructure development to develop direct air routes that will contribute to business and tourism.
 The Nuuk airport project will see an expansion of its runway from 950 metres to 2,200 metres, a new terminal area and new passenger terminal.
 The Ilulissat airport project will get a new 2,200-metre runway, a conversion of the existing 845 metres of runway into a taxiway, a new terminal and a technical building.

 Did you find the article interesting?
-Subscribe to our newsletter below for similar stories.
+Subscribe to our newsletter on the bottom of this page for similar stories.